usnistgov/phasefield-precipitate-aging/README.md

 ### Cleanup

-Arrays gets freed from the host and device once the last checkpoint is written.
+Arrays get freed from the host and device once the last checkpoint is written.

 ## Contribute